Your browser does not support JavaScript! Skip to main content

 • RapiTask: scheduling metrics such as periodicity, separation, fragmentation and core migration

-It is also possible to collect information on events in your hardware using performance counters.
+It is also possible to collect information on events in your hardware using hardware event monitors.
 The information we can collect depends on the performance monitoring unit(s) (or equivalent) of your system, but typically includes events such as L2 cache accesses, bus accesses, memory accesses and instructions executed.
 We can also collect information about operating system activity such as task switching and interrupt handling via event tracing or hooks.

-• Do you test the validity of performance counters?
+• Do you test the validity of hardware event monitors?

-Yes, we formally test and assess the accuracy of performance counters to ensure the validity of results we collect for the software under analysis.
+Yes, we formally test and assess the accuracy of hardware event monitors to ensure the validity of results we collect for the software under analysis.

 • What is Rapita's approach to multicore timing analysis?

 By following a V-model process, our engineers investigate multicore systems and produce evidence about multicore timing behavior.
-Our approach has been designed to support projects within the DO-178C (CAST-32A) and ISO 26262 contexts.
+Our approach has been designed to support projects within the DO-178C (AC 20-193, AMC 20-193 and CAST-32A) and ISO 26262 contexts.

 You can see an example workflow of how Rapita approaches multicore timing analysis in our White Paper.